 OneSky is working with the Vietnamese government to upskill the home-based childcare provider workforce in the industrial zones to improve the quality of early childhood care and education (ECCE) for vulnerable children under age 6 in their stead.
 We do this through our innovative blended learning solution to train and digitally empower HBC providers and caregivers, investing in the early childhood workforce at scale to safeguard the rights of Vietnam’s most vulnerable young children.

 Our innovation serves the estimated 1.2 million young children of factory workers by training often unlicensed HBC providers in the informal industry that has emerged to meet the demand for childcare.
 These HBC providers are often local women entrepreneurs, many mothers themselves, with little or no training and support.
 As a result, these children face an increased risk of neglect, abuse, and poorer care.
 Our two-generation work simultaneously benefits adult caregivers – HBC providers and working parents – and their children.

-OneSky is the only organization working with the Vietnamese government specifically on a scalable ECCE model in industrial zones to improve holistic child development and the responsive care provided in HBCs.
+OneSky is the leading organization working with the Vietnamese government specifically on a scalable ECCE model in industrial zones to improve holistic child development and the responsive care provided in HBCs.
 Our innovation transforms the quality of care offered by HBC providers at an approximate cost-per-child of $15 USD and has a greater impact per dollar than alternative solutions due to our distinctive blended learning approach.
 A three-year randomized control study of our work in rural China (using the same curriculum and methods we use for training in Vietnam) was conducted by the China Development Research Foundation and the Amsterdam Institute for International Development.
 The impact evaluation showed that our programs had a positive effect on caregiver attitudes and child development outcomes, particularly gross-motor and social-emotional skill development.
 We are now pioneering a landmark body of evidence through an on-going impact evaluation on our HBC training approach in Vietnam will be conducted by Professor Aisha Yousafzai at the Harvard T.H.
 Chan School of Public Health.
 It is the first study of its kind on HBCs in Asia and the largest outside of the Global North.